 The Louise and Henry Epstein Family Chair

-From 2000 to 2007, Butterman held the post of associate conductor for the Jacksonville Symphony in Florida.
-For six seasons, he also served as music director of Opera Southwest in Albuquerque, N.M.
+From 2000 to 2007, Mr. Butterman held the post of Associate Conductor for the Jacksonville Symphony in Florida.
+For six seasons, he also served as Music Director of Opera Southwest in Albuquerque, NM.
 Prior to joining the Jacksonville Symphony, Butterman was Director of Orchestral Studies at the LSU School of Music for five years, and was Principal Conductor of the LSU Opera Theater.
-Previously, he held the post of associate conductor of the Columbus Pro Musica Orchestra, and served as music director of the Chamber Opera, Studio Opera, and Opera Workshop at the Indiana University School of Music.
-For two seasons, he was also the associate music director of the Ohio Light Opera, conducting over 35 performances each summer.
+Previously, he held the post of Associate Conductor of the Columbus Pro Musica Orchestra, and served as Music Director of the Chamber Opera, Studio Opera, and Opera Workshop at the Indiana University School of Music.
+For two seasons, he was also the Associate Music Director of the Ohio Light Opera, conducting over 35 performances each summer.

-Butterman’s work has been featured in five nationwide broadcasts on public radio's Performance Today, and can be heard on two CDs recorded for the Newport Classics label.
-A third CD, in which he conducts the RPO in two narrated works for families, was released in May 2011.
+Michael Butterman’s work has been featured in five nationwide broadcasts on public radio's Performance Today, and can be heard on two CDs recorded for the Newport Classics label and on a new disc in which he conducts the Rochester Philharmonic and collaborates with actor John Lithgow.

 With the RPO since: 2000